 With today's technology, I am able to assist clients with professional tax audit representation, tax collection representation, consultation and return preparation services throughout the United States as well as abroad!
 As an Enrolled Agent licensed by the United States Treasury Department, I am authorized to practice in all 50 states, and to represent taxpayers regardless of where they live.
 I have represented and assisted clients living in other parts of the world (either U.S. citizens living abroad, or foreign nationals with U.S. property interest or income) such as in Saudi Arabia, India and Great Britain.

-Remember that the help you need from a Tax Resolution Specialist for the resolution of your IRS or State tax controversy or tax audit, any form of IRS appeal, or preparation of your current or delinquent income tax returns, is just an E-mail or phone call away!
+Remember that the help you need from a Tax Resolution Specialist offering services for the resolution of your IRS or State tax controversy or tax audit, any form of IRS appeal, or preparation of your current or delinquent income tax returns, is just an E-mail or phone call away!
 Costs of representation are tax deductible (generally taken as an itemized deduction on Schedule A, subject to the 2% AGI limitaton).